NLeSC-GO-common-infrastructure/stac2dcache/README.rst

    :alt: PyPI Publish

 ################################################################################
-STAC2webdav
+STAC2WebDAV
 ################################################################################

-Python tool to create and manipulate STAC catalogs on a WebDAV server
+STAC2WebDAV is a Python tool to create and manipulate STAC catalogs on a WebDAV server.
+It is based on `PySTAC <https://github.com/stac-utils/pystac>`_ and it offers the following additional functionalities:

-The project setup is documented in `a separate document <project_setup.rst>`_.
-Feel free to remove this document (and/or the link to this document) if you don't need it.
+* download assets to the local filesystem or to a WebDAV-based storage;
+* load assets using a set of predefined drivers (e.g. for raster data, and text files)
+* open a catalog as a `geopandas <https://github.com/geopandas/geopandas>`_ data-frame.

 Installation
 ------------